cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 * Computer/Laptop with Windows 10, macOS, or Linux, which we refer to as the host computer
-* Pi you dedicate as a manager, which we will name `red`, and cloudmesh installed (with Python version >= 3.9, and Raspbian OS version v10 (Buster))
+* Pi you dedicate as a manager, which we will name `red`
-* Any number of worker Pis with Raspbian OS version v10 Buster
+* Any number of worker Pis with Raspbian OS
 * The cluster of manager Pi and worker Pi(s) must be preconfigured with login access to each node; they must also have Internet access

-At present, we require Raspberry Pi OS v10 (Buster) as SLURM is easiest to install on it.

 If you have not yet set up your cluster to communicate with each other and would like an automated process, please see the following Windows tutorial